radiantlogic-v8/r1-saas/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 The utility that writes the RadiantOne logs into a database is named Log2DB and can be started from command line or as a service.
 The database server configured to store the log contents must be running prior to starting the Log2DB utility.

-><span style="color:red">**IMPORTANT NOTE – If RadiantOne is deployed in a cluster, the data source associated with the database housing the log content is shared by all cluster nodes.
-However, since search requests can be directed to any cluster node, the Log2DB utility must be running on each cluster node.**
+>[!warning] If RadiantOne is deployed in a cluster, the data source associated with the database housing the log content is shared by all cluster nodes.
+However, since search requests can be directed to any cluster node, the Log2DB utility must be running on each cluster node.

 **From Command Line**